A key point of certificates is that they are there to be inspected.

 You can also easily view the digital certificate or view the inspection record by pressing the appropriate button alongside each entry.

-Inspections can also be stored in wallets.
+Inspections can also be stored in folders.
 This is a good way of grouping inspections if they relate to a due diligence task or a specific project.

-Note that this information is not available to the issuer of the certificate or another viewer of your certificate.
+Note that this information is not available in this format/from this button to the issuer of the certificate or another viewer of your certificate.

 Inspections are recorded in the audit log for a certificate, so if you 'View Audit Log' on a digital certificate page, you may see some entries marked as 'Inspection'.